 Main Benefits:

-Most hikers picture the Lowa Renegade when they imagine leather hiking boots.
-The Renegade is a classic hiking and backpacking boot that features premium leather uppers, waterproof-breathable GORE-TEX, and Vibram outsoles.
+Most hikers picture the LOWA Renegade when they imagine leather hiking boots.
+It was the first hiking boot named to Backpacker Magazine's Gear Hall of Fame!
+The Renegade is a classic backpacking boot that features premium leather uppers, waterproof-breathable GORE-TEX, and Vibram outsoles.
 While most hiking boots feature EVA foam cushion, the Renegade's midsoles feature sturdier PU foam, which is more durable and environmentally friendly (but not as cushy).
 It's the complete package — and available in several widths to help you nail the right fit.
-If you add all that up, the Renegade easily ranks among the best leather hiking boots for backpackers.
-In fact, the Lowa Renegade was the first hiking boot named to Backpacker Magazine's Gear Hall of Fame!
+I've owned two pairs of the LOWA Renegade and agree with Backpacker that it's a classic leather hiking boot for backpackers.

 Best Match